-Considering the limitations in place in some European countries, and in light of the epidemiological situation due to the Coronavirus (COVID-19), Costa Cruises announced updates to its upcoming winter 2020-2021 sailings.
+Considering the limitations in place in some European countries, and in light of the epidemiological situation due to the pandemic, Costa Cruises announced updates to its upcoming winter 2020-2021 sailings.

-- Costa Deliziosa 2021 World Tour is also cancelled, with the possibility for passengers to book its 2022 edition.
+Costa Deliziosa 2021 World Tour is also canceled, with the possibility for passengers to book its 2022 edition.

 Costa is currently informing all customers and travel agents impacted by changes to the winter 2020-2021 program.
 Should the situation requires any further change, the company will promptly adjust its programs and provide information to its guests.